riya1234000/EXCEL-DASHBOARD-PROJECT/README.md

 9. How do different sales channels compare in terms of customer preference?

 ## Dashboard interactive
 - <a href="https://github.com/riya1234000/EXCEL-DASHBOARD-PROJECT/blob/main/rdashboard.png"> view Dashboard </a>

+## Process
+- verify data for any missing value and anomalies sort out the same.
+- Made sure data is consistent and clean with respect to data type, data format and values used.
+- Created pivot tables according to the questions asked.
+- Merge all pivot tables into one dashboard and apply slicer to make dynamic.

+## Dashboard Screenshot